 10 Tips to make Back-to-School more Sustainable

-We love to hate on the consumerism of V-Day and Christmas, piping off about how far into debt we all get and we still just do the same ol' thing each year.
-But I found all of these numbers pretty interesting, because no one really talks about how expensive this crud is, right?
-"Back to school" is this unwritten traditional thing that our society takes part in, or at least I always have, and I'm a 34 year old mama getting my own sons ready for this return to routine.
-We know how the flyers and shops do it - as soon as one holiday ends, the next one pops up immediately, taking advantage of our anticipation... and so, this stuff starts in July now.
+We love to hate on the consumerism of V-Day and Christmas, grumbling about how far into debt many of us will get to keep up with the “norm” and yet, we still just do the same ol' thing each year.
+However, the back to school season isn't usually thought of as a consumer season, but it really has quite an impact.
+"Back to school" is an unwritten, traditional thing that our society takes part in, or at least I always have, and I'm a 36 year old mama getting my own sons ready for this return to routine.
+We know how the flyers and shops do it - as soon as one holiday ends, the next one pops up immediately, taking advantage of our anticipation... and so, the inundation of this “necessary” shopping season starts in early July now.

 And man, is the anticipation real with this one this year.
-We've been home for ages with our kids, and we are ready for some normalcy, a routine, a fresh start.
-But we need to realize that in our society, we consumer more - by many times over - than the majority of the world, and we aren't even happier about it as a result.
-So what we find normal, is actually, this heavy expensive thing that is not normal, and definitely not sustainable.
+We've been home for what may feel like ages with our kids, and we are ready for some mediocrity, a routine, the fresh start of all things better that is promised by fall.
+But we need to realize that in our society, we consume more - by many times over - than the majority of the world, and we aren't even happier about it as a result.
+So what we find normal is in all honesty this heavier expensive thing that is not very necessary and financially and environmentally unsustainable.

 89% of people purchase new footwear, and 84% purchase new clothing (Tighe, 2020).